Žiga Jeglič

 Žiga Jeglič (born 24 February 1988) is a Slovenian ice hockey player who is currently playing for Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).
 He is also a member of the Slovenia men's national ice hockey team.

 Playing career

 During the 2013–14 season he has won the German championship with ERC Ingolstadt.
 Jeglič was an important part in ERC Ingolstadt's success, and was tied second in scoring during the 2013–14 playoffs with 15 points (4 goals, 11 assists) in 21 postseason games.

 On 20 February 2018, during the 2018 Winter Olympics, Žiga Jeglič tested positive for fenoterol in an in-competition test.
+He was subsequently issued with an eight-month ban due to unintentional use for fenoterol in his asthma medication for which he did not have a exemption.